If you have decided to

 - successfully complete Year 12 at any Queensland school during the current calendar year

-- obtain an Overall Position (OP) of between 1 and 6 (or equivalent)
+- obtain an Overall Position (OP) of between 1 and 6 (or equivalent)—this requirement will change for the 2021 grants based on the ATAR system

-- commence an initial teacher education program at a Queensland university or tertiary institution in the first semester of the year after you graduated Year 12
+- commence an initial teacher education program at a Queensland university or tertiary institution in the first semester of the year after graduating Year 12

-- not have already accepted one of our other scholarships or grants to support your tertiary studies.
+- not have already accepted 1 of our other scholarships or grants to support your tertiary studies.

 In addition to the general eligibility criteria above, rural or remote applicants must also reside within the catchment of a Queensland state school with a transfer rating of between 3 and 7 as per the Department of Education